 Inventory, 10 lbs : 0

-Eggplants are the second most important solanaceous fruit crop after the tomato.
-The Solanum is a 1400 species-rich genera of flowering plants that occur in a wide variety of habitats on all continents except Antarctica.
-Filipino eggplant is the given name to a variety of Asian eggplant, Solanum melongena L., that is cultivated in the Philippines.
+Eggplants are the second most important fruit crop of the Solanaceae family after the tomato.
+Filipino eggplant is the given name for a variety of Asian eggplant, Solanum melongena, which are cultivated in the Philippines.
 Eggplant's commercial importance within the Philippines cannot be overestimated.
-It sustains farming communities as the number one vegetable crop in the Philippines.
+It sustains farming communities as one of the main vegetable crops in the Philippines.

 Filipino eggplants are readily distinguished by their trademark violet blushed skin with green hues at stem and blossom end.
 They maintain the long and lean appearance of Asian eggplants as well as the rich depth of flavor that is developed when cooked.
 The flesh is creamy white with just a trace of seeds.
 The size of Filipino eggplants once harvested varies greatly.
 Not only do eggplants mature individually but many farmers prefer fruits that are young.